-- This is a traditional "rite of passage" event marking completion of a nursing curriculum by students enrolled in licensed practical nurse or diploma programs or associate degree or baccalaureate degree program. - Traditionally, each student walks across the stage and receives a BS pin from program administration. - At the end of the ceremony, graduates stand as a class and recite the nursing pledge.
+This is a traditional "rite of passage" event marking completion of a nursing curriculum by students enrolled in licensed practical nurse or diploma programs or associate degree or baccalaureate degree program.

+Traditionally, each student walks across the stage and receives a BS pin from program administrator or student-designated appointee.

+At the end of the ceremony, graduates stand as a class and recite the nursing pledge.